ama291/Music-Driven-Workout-App/README.md

         3. Count the number of repetitions while the timer is running
         4. Calculate frequency per second (divide by 30 for 30 seconds)
     * Expected result
         * The time you calculate should be similar (within 0.1) to the result displayed, or (TODO) an integer multiple or fraction of the result displayed (probably 2x or ½x).
 When returning a tempo for the Work Out, we will sometimes scale frequencies by an integer to get a tempo in a reasonable range (say, 80-130 bmp).
+In this case, the user would do a single exercise in two or four beats, or in 3/4 time, 3 beats.
 So, it is okay that sometimes the algorithm may pick up on something that is half or double the desired frequency.
         * For the same pattern of movement, frequency should be higher for faster movements
     * Cases
         * Move the phone in a regular motion with a slow period, back and forth, period ~2 seconds